Baez and Hendricks lead Cubs over Pirates.

 The Pirates’ runs came on homers by Colin Moran in the second inning and Anthony Alford in the seventh.

 Moran hit a line drive 450 feet over the right-center field stands.
-Alford had ihis first home run for the Pirates, who claimed him off waivers from the Toronto Blue Jays last week.
+Alford had his first home run for the Pirates, who claimed him off waivers from the Toronto Blue Jays last week.

 Musgrove (0-4) went three-plus innings after being activated from the injured list prior to the game.
 He gave up three hits, struck out four and walked none while being limited to 46 pitches.